-In 2018-19 I will be teaching my second-year undergraduate module Transformations: Gender, Reproduction and Parenting in Contemporary Society in the Spring term (15 CATS revised version) and my first-year undergraduate module International Perspectives on Gender also in the Spring term.
+In 2018-19 I will be teaching my second-year undergraduate module Transformations: Gender, Reproduction and Parenting in Contemporary Society in the Autum term (15 CATS revised version - note this change as it was originally scheduled for the Spring term) and my first-year undergraduate module International Perspectives on Gender in the Spring term.
 I will also be convening the final year Dissertation module across the academic year.
 At taught postgraduate level I will be teaching the first core module for the MA Gender and International Development in the Autumn term, Gender, Imperialism and International Development.
 See my Module Talks on the LHS menu.

 To date I have co-supervised 13 PhDs to successful completion, with no referrals.